IsraaSamkari/WideHRNet/README.md

-# WideHRNet
+# WideHRNet (The code will be uploaded soon)
-WideHRNet: An efficent model for human pose estimation
+WideHRNet: An efficient model for human pose estimation.